Steps of Radiation Therapy Treatment

-Your simulation appointment is the first step in designing your personalized radiation therapy treatment plan.
-Simulation mimics a radiation therapy treatment session, but you are not given radiation treatment during this appointment.
+Your CT simulation appointment is the first step in designing your personalized radiation therapy treatment plan.
 The simulator (a special CT scanner) takes pictures of your treatment area.
 Your radiation team uses these pictures to design your treatments.

-Your simulation appointment will take about 30 to 45 minutes.
+Your CT simulation appointment will take about 30 to 45 minutes.

 When you arrive: